xcybersecx/Cybersecurity-Labs/15-privilege-escalation-using-linpeas-2nd-try/README.md

 *Figure 23.
 Tomcat module search results.*

-I configured the target's Tomcat HTTP port (`8180`) and a local listening port (`6666`).
-A mistyped `HttpUsertomcat` setting was rejected, after which I set the valid username and password option names to the known Metasploitable training credentials.
+I set Tomcat's HTTP port to `8180` and my listener to `6666`.
+I managed to combine the username option and value into `HttpUsertomcat`, which Metasploit rejected.
+Once I corrected the option names, I entered the known training credentials and continued.

 The exploit uploaded and executed a WAR/JSP payload and opened a Meterpreter session.